Rugby Canada: Canadian Rugby Football Union

 This organization (also known as the Canadian Rugby Union) was the forerunner of the Canadian Football League, as rugby football in Canada evolved into Canadian football with rugby union being known as English rugby.
 To make matters more confusing the word rugby continued to be applied to Canadian football.
 It was not until 1967 that the original CRU finally cleared up this confusion by renaming itself the Canadian Amateur Football Association; it adopted its current name of Football Canada in 1986.

 Rugby Union of Canada

 The Rugby Union of Canada, re-formed in 1965 and incorporated in 1974, is affiliated to World Rugby.
 It has competed in nine out of ten Rugby World Cups (the first in 1987 in Australia and New Zealand) and in the World Rugby Sevens Series.

+In 2026, Rugby Canada stated it was focused on "building a sustainable future for rugby at all levels" and investing in athletes and the communities that support the sport.